Page speed has been a ranking factor for a couple of years now. What's more, each year, its importance to your site's

-Another view from seoClarity that shows the overall results from all Page Experience metrics.
+Another view from seoClarity reveals Lab Data, that is, metrics like Largest Contentful Paint and Cumulative Layout Shift.
 Use seoClarity to sort by issues that affect the greatest number of pages (filter by URL, issue, page score, and more) or recognize which pages or page types have the most issues or resolved issues over time.

-As we look forward, though, one thing is clear: optimizing your page speed is necessary for the future.
+As we look forward, one thing is clear: optimizing your page speed is necessary for the future.
 As Google continues to reward mobile-friendly and sites with a positive page experience, your SEO focus should be on improving your page speed.

 Editor's Note: The SEO industry changes fast!
 This post was originally published in January 2017 and has been updated for accuracy.